rapidsai/cudf/cpp/examples/basic/README.md

 If your machine does not come with a pre-built libcudf binary, expect the first build to take some time, as it would build libcudf on the host machine.
 It may be sped up by configuring the proper `PARALLEL_LEVEL` number.

-We also provide a Dockerfile that helps setup the environment and automate the build process.